intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 but implementations ultimately need to interoperate with deployed implementations.

-For widely used protocols, the massive scale of the Internet makes large-scale interoperability testing infeasible for all but a privileged few.
+For widely used protocols, the massive scale of the Internet makes interoperability testing infeasible for all but a privileged few.
 The cost of building a new implementation using reverse engineering increases as the number of implementations and bugs increases.
 Worse, the set of tweaks necessary for